Community’s "Advanced Dungeons and Dragons" Episode: Is it Racist?

 So, at first glance, Sony, Hulu, and Netflix made the right decision.

-However, there’s the problem… Community is not a ‘first glance’ show and never was.
+However, here’s the problem… Community is not a ‘first glance’ show.
 By ‘first glance’ I mean a show that you watch with your brain turned off.
 I mean, yeah, you can just sit there and absorb the jokes and be done with it, but Community was never just about that.
 The characters learn things, and they experience growth, whether it’s for good or bad.

-The casting and characters feel fresh even now.
-A character like Abed is unique.
+The characters feel fresh even now.
 There hasn’t been a character like Abed on TV before or after Community.
 This doesn’t feel like a show that has a racism or a religion problem.

 However, let’s switch the conversation back to the sub-plot.
 The other thing to note is that Chang is a terrible human being.
 He gets a sort of redemption near the end of the series, but he’s a guy focused exclusively on obtaining power.
 He has few positive character traits and starts his own child army of security guards (the Changlorious Bastards) for the express purpose of assuming control of the college.
 (You’ll need to watch Community to understand that weird plot point.)

 Chang is kicked out of the D&D game with his character’s death.
 This seems to emphasize the point that blackface is wrong, and Chang’s excuse that he’s a ‘dark elf’ is also wrong (and a comment on the racism bubbling along in D&D).
 You could argue that its a cheap joke and shouldn’t have been there in the first place, but it could also be argued that the writers were emphasizing what a turd of a human being Chang actually is.
 Chang is a narcissist, has issues with authority (he wants it and is prepared to do anything to get it), and is just generally awful.
 The character of Pierce is also awful, but in other ways.